mlcommons/ck/docker/README.md

 ### Using native environment

-This demo showcases the use of the [CM (CK2) automation meta-framework](https://github.com/mlcommons/ck) being developed by the [MLCommons taskforce on education and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md).
+This demo showcases the use of the [MLCommons CM (CK2) automation meta-framework](https://github.com/mlcommons/ck) being developed by the [MLCommons taskforce on education and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md).

 The goal of CM is to modularize ML Systems and automate their benchmarking, optimization and co-design across any software and hardware stack.